+Product stage

-(Stage 3) accounts for a minimum contribution to almost all impact categories due to the low energy required for spray application.
-Product stage The raw material manufacturing phase (1-1) is the largest contributor to all impact categories.
+The raw material manufacturing phase (1-1) is the largest contributor to all impact categories.
 This holds true for the LCA results of each of Carboline's Thermo-Lag products.
 Raw material manufacturing accounts for over 50% of the impact in each category for most of the products.
-Thermo-Lag 3000- highest contributor for all impact categories except for global warming,
+Thermo-Lag 3000-SP is the only exception; however, raw material manufacturing still contributes ~45% to smog and ~48% to ecotoxicity impact categories.